 Museum Of Maria Augusta Urrutia

-Exhibits: once to home of philanthropist Maria Augusta, the house includes works and displays dedicated to Maria’s life like her portraits, personal diaries and letters.
-Upper floor has been maintained the same way as in the year 1987 when she died.
-It offers a detailed view of her daily life like a display of personal belongings i.e. comb, clothes, etc.
+Once the home of philanthropist Maria Augusta, the house includes works dedicated to Maria’s life, her portraits, personal diaries and letters etc. The upper floor has been maintained the same way as in the year 1987 when she died.
+It offers a detailed view of her daily life displaying personal belongings like a comb, clothes, etc.

 Address: García Moreno 760, Quito 170401, Ecuador